 For the Dough:

-- On a flat surface add together flour and salt.
-Make a well in the center and add the egg and yolk, baking powder, sugar, vanilla and butter.
+- On a clean, flat surface, combine the flour and salt.
+Make a well in the center and add the egg and yolk, baking powder, sugar, vanilla, and butter.
 Work the ingredients together quickly to form a soft dough.

 - Wrap the dough in plastic and refrigerate for approximately 30 minutes.